 Some brewers will repeat this process to obtain double decoction, and a few will go through triple decoction.

-Again, the wort is the resulting liquid of sugars and water during mashing.
-Malt has already been processed into a concentrated syrup or powder consisting of milled grain for extract brewing.
+Malt has already been processed into a concentrated syrup or powder of milled grain for extract brewing.

 Step 4: Lautering (Separating The Wort)

 Lautering is the procedure of removing wort as efficiently as possible from spent grain.
-Typically, it is done in a separate lauter tun.
-However, mash filtration may now be done by both large and small-scale brewers.

-Your lautering tun should have a perforated or slotted bottom.
 The mash solids settle to the bottom and act as a filter for the wort.

 Overall, lautering is a three-step process that includes mashout, recirculation, and sparging.

-The mashout involves increasing the mash temperature to 170 degrees Fahrenheit.
-This inhibits enzymatic processes and retains the wort’s fermentable sugar profile while also making the wort less viscous and simpler to deal with.
+This inhibits enzymatic processes and retains the wort’s fermentable sugar profile while making the wort less dense and more straightforward.

-The wort is then pulled from the bottom of the lauter tun and recirculated.
 This allows the loose grain particulates to be naturally filtered out by the grain bed and increases wort clarity.

 After the wort has been moved, the spent grain, which consists of grain husks and particles left over from the mashing, must be sparged.

 The discarded grain is usually recycled as hog or cattle feed.
-It can also be used for baking bread!

 Step 5: Boiling and Adding Hops